-You may request access to, correction of, or a copy of your information by contacting me by email at the address set out above.
+You may request access to, correction of, or a copy of your information by contacting me at tmirando@serlecourt.co.uk.

 Marketing opt-outs

 You may opt out of receiving emails and other messages from my practice by following the instructions in those messages.